Back to top

 - GCE A-level BBB, including a grade B in Biology, Human Biology, Chemistry, Applied Science or Physics.

-- BTEC Level 3 Extended Diploma DDD in Applied Science.
+- BTEC Level 3 Extended Diploma DDD in Applied Science or Biomedical Science.

-- Access to Higher Education Diploma Complete and pass an Access to Science, Biomedical Science, Medicine or Health and Human Science course, with 45 credits at Level 3 with Merit or above in all units.
+- Obtain a minimum of 120 UCAS tariff points in the Access to HE Diploma in Science, Biomedical Science, Medicine or Health and Human Science course, with 45 credits at Level 3.
 All Biology and Chemistry units must be Distinctions at Level 3.

 Five GCSEs at grade C or grade 4 or above are also required, including English Language, Maths and one science subject.

 Please check our Admissions pages for more information on other factors we use to assess applicants as well as our full GCSE requirements and accepted equivalencies in place of GCSEs.

 EU and International entry requirements

 If you require a Tier 4 visa to study in the UK, you must prove knowledge of the English language so that we can issue you a Certificate of Acceptance for Study (CAS).
 To do this, you will need an IELTS for UKVI or Trinity SELT test pass gained from a test centre approved by UK Visas and Immigration (UKVI) and on the Secure English Language Testing (SELT) list.
 This must have been taken and passed within two years from the date the CAS is made.